GiordanoT/jmh-reader/README.md

   - run the command: "docker compose up -d"

 ADD A COMMIT:
-  - POST on "http://localhost:5000/jmh/commits", the payload should contain: comment: Text, file: File
+  - POST on "http://localhost:5000/jmh/commits", the payload should contain:
+      + comment: Text
+      + file: File